 We talked about Chin's plans to plant mango trees at his home, Monsanto, and the local agriculture.
 I'm pretty sure I have a cold.
 I also have a growing concern about having less feeling in my lips and tongue for the last few days.
 Things would go back to normal eventually.
 Tengboche is 16.2 miles from Gorak Shep, (approx. 9 pee breaks).
 That's where we crash for the night.

 It's a very short 4-hour hike from Tengboche to Namche Bazaar, (4 pee breaks), but it's 50% downhill, 40% uphill, and 10% flat.
-It will be only the second time on the trip where my feet will hurt.
-I will get to take a much-needed shower, and eat a magnificent cheesecake there.
+It will be only the second time on the trip that my feet will hurt.
+I will get to take a much-needed shower and eat a magnificent cheesecake there.
 That's where we crash for the night.

 As soon as we got back to Kathmandu, we met up with Ramat Nepal Spirit and gave him a report on how the trip went.
 If you ever do a trek in Nepal, I recommend going through him.